-shows that the basalts have been strongly weathered, especially at the contact with the overlying sediments, where they show significant Na uptake and depletion in Ca. Hyaloclastites in the section have been palagonitized and altered to smectite, and interpillow sediments recovered from within the upper 10 m of basement contain marine microfossils, indicating eruption in a marine environment.
+Although the age of the basement could not be determined aboard ship, its composition and provenance are clear.
+The 90 m of basement drilled at Site 1201 consists of altered pillow basalts having a composition that is transitional between that of arc tholeiites and MORB and backarc basin basalts (Fig. F27).
+Geochemical and thin section analysis shows that the basalts have been strongly weathered, especially at the contact with the overlying sediments, where they show significant Na uptake and depletion in Ca. Hyaloclastites in the section have been palagonitized and altered to smectite, and interpillow sediments recovered from within the upper 10 m of basement contain marine microfossils, indicating eruption in a marine environment.
 Magnetic inclinations in the basaltic basement are shallow and indicate a position of the Philippine plate near the equator, at ~7° paleolatitude, during the Eocene.

 From the data provided above, it is evident that the basement at Site 1201 formed near the equator by submarine eruption during the Eocene before 34.3 Ma.
-The composition of the basalts, which are transitional between island arc tholeites and MORB or backarc basin basalts, suggests they erupted in an arc or backarc setting.
+The composition of the basalts, which are transitional between island arc tholeiites and MORB or backarc basin basalts, suggests they erupted in an arc or backarc setting.
 The absence of calcareous nannofossils and the presence of siliceous microfossils in the interpillow sediments and pelagic sediments immediately overlying the basement suggests that the basement formed in a deep water environment below the carbonate compensation depth (CCD) (Fig. F28).

-Beginning in the late Eocene and continuing into the early Oligocene (from ~35 to 30 Ma), pelagic sedimentation at the site became mixed with, and was finally overwhelmed by, increasingly thick, coarse, and energetic turbidites composed of arc-derived volcaniclastics and reef detritus.
-The composition and timing of the turbidites is consistent with a source to the east in the Kyushu-Palau Ridge, which was an active arc from ~48 to 35 Ma (Arculus et al., 1995) and only began to subside at ~28 Ma (Klein and Kobayashi, 1980).
-The presence of scoria and rounded lithic clasts in the volcaniclastic breccia at Site 1201 is consistent with subaerial erosion, but the absence of plutonic fragments indicates that the ridge remained undissected (Dickinson, 1985; Valloni, 1985).
+Beginning in the late Eocene and continuing into the early Oligocene (from ~35 to 30 Ma.), pelagic sedimentation at the site became mixed with, and was finally overwhelmed by, increasingly thick, coarse, and energetic turbidites composed of arc-derived volcaniclastics and reef detritus.
+The composition and timing of the turbidites is consistent with a source to the east in the Palau-Kyushu Ridge, which was an active arc from ~48 to 35 Ma (Arculus et al., 1995) and only began to subside at ~28 Ma (Klein and Kobayashi, 1980).
+The presence of scoria and rounded lithic clasts in the volcaniclastic breccias at Site 1201 is consistent with subaerial erosion, but the absence of plutonic fragments indicates that the ridge remained undissected (Dickinson, 1985; Valloni, 1985).
 The upward coarsening of the turbidites can be attributed to many possible causes, including changes in arc elevation and erosion, sediment supply, proximity to source, tectonics, sea level, and slope gradient.
 Alteration of the volcaniclastics would have commenced immediately after deposition and is continuing to the present in the upper part of the section, but diagenesis would only have begun when the turbidite section became sufficiently thick for the temperature in the lower part of the section to reach 85° to 125°C (Fisher and Schminke, 1984).

-Between the late Oligocene and early Pliocene, the Kyushu-Palau Ridge subsided, the deposition of turbidites came to an end, and pelagic sedimentation resumed at Site 1201 as the Parece Vela Basin opened and arc volcanism moved eastward relative to the Kyushu-Palau Ridge in response to plate reorganization.
+Between the late Oligocene and early Pliocene, the deposition of turbidites came to an end and pelagic sedimentation resumed at Site 1201 as subduction and volcanism moved to the Marianas in response to plate reorganization and the Palau-Kyushu Ridge subsided.
 Finally, even pelagic sedimentation ceased at ~5 Ma, presumably in response to bottom currents caused by a change in bottom-water circulation.